mitmath/1806/README.md

 (There are also "negative definite" and "negative semidefinite" matrices, which are the same things except with the opposites signs, i.e. "< 0" or "≤ 0" above.)

-**Further reading:** Strang, sections 6.3–6.4, 9.2;  [lecture 25](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-25-symmetric-matrices-and-positive-definiteness/), and [lecture 26](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-26-complex-matrices-fast-fourier-transform/).
+**Further reading:** Strang, sections 6.5;  [lecture 25](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-25-symmetric-matrices-and-positive-definiteness/).